goodluckoguzie/PacketTracer/Packet_Tracer _Navigate_the_IOS_Using_a_Terminal_Client_for_Console_Connectivity(Physical Mode).md

 # Packet Tracer – Navigate the IOS Using a Terminal Client for Console Connectivity (Physical Mode)

-_A fully editable, copyable answer key with explanations.
-Use the Download control (top‑right) to save a copy._

----

 ## Part 1: Access a Cisco Switch through the Serial Console Port